dart-lang/language/working/augmentation-libraries/feature-specification.md

     replace a declared super constructor._ **(TODO: Why not?
 We allow "replacing implementation", and this is *something* like that.)**

-*   The resulting constructor is not valid (has a redirection as well as some initializer list elements, multiple `super` initializers, etc).
+*   The resulting constructor is not valid *(it has a redirection as well as some initializer list elements, or it has multiple `super` initializers, etc)*.

 *   A non-redirecting constructor augments a constructor which is not potentially non-redirecting.